-Provides training to become a legal executive and regulates legal executives.
+Provides training to become a legal executive.

 Common Professional Examination (CPE)

 A postgraduate law course taken by non-law graduates who wish to become a solicitor or barrister in England and Wales.
 Also known as the Graduate Diploma in Law.